Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: I. Introduction

+Given the difficulty of controlling all these effects at the required level of precision, we think it is crucial to have an independent test of NP in the muon $g$-2, not affected by the hadronic and experimental uncertainties entering the current low-energy determination of the muon $g$-2.

-Incidentally, the observed muon $g$-2 discrepancy can be accommodated by a NP effect of the same size as the SM weak contribution $\sim 5\,G_{\rm F} m_\mu^2 / 24 \sqrt{2}\pi^2 \approx 2 \times 10^{-9}$.
-Therefore, a very natural explanation of eq.~(\ref{eq:gmu}) could be achieved within weakly interacting NP scenarios at the electroweak scale.
-Remarkably, this possibility could be connected with the solution of the {\it hierarchy problem}, providing at the same time a WIMP dark matter candidate.
+Incidentally, the observed muon $g$-2 discrepancy can be accommodated by a NP effect of the same size as the SM weak contribution $\sim 5\,G_{\rm F} m_\mu^2 / 24 \sqrt{2}\pi^2 \approx 2 \times 10^{-9}$~\cite{Aoyama:2020ynm}.
+Therefore, a very natural explanation of eq.~(\ref{eq:gmu}) could be achieved within weakly interacting NP scenarios emerging at a scale $\Lambda$ close to the electroweak scale.
+Remarkably, this possibility could be connected with the solution of the {\it hierarchy problem} and could provide, at the same time, a WIMP dark matter candidate.
 Unfortunately, the lack for new particles at LEP and LHC strongly disfavours this interpretation.
 As a result, two possibilities seem to emerge to solve the muon $g$-2 anomaly while avoiding the stringent LEP and LHC bounds.
-Either NP is very light ($\Lambda \lesssim 1~$GeV) and feebly coupled to SM particles or NP is very heavy ($\Lambda \gg 1~$TeV) and strongly coupled.
+Either NP is very light ($\Lambda \lesssim 1~$GeV) and feebly coupled to SM particles, see e.g.~\cite{Marciano:2016yhf}, or NP is very heavy ($\Lambda \gg 1~$TeV) and strongly coupled.
 Here, we take the second direction.